-In macOS 10.15 Catalina, Apple finally did away with iTunes.
+Starting in macOS 10.15 Catalina, Apple finally did away with iTunes.
 In its place are three new apps—Music, TV, and Podcasts—with audiobooks now handled by the Books app and syncing of mobile devices handled by the Finder.
 Where once iTunes was an all-purpose media hub, now you may use up to five apps to accomplish the same things.
 The new apps also add more features (while, sadly, removing a few things too).

-Whether you just want to play your media, or you want to go deeper with special features like Genius, Shuffle, Up Next, Apple Music, and iTunes Match, this comprehensive guide has the answers you need.
+Whether you just want to play your media, or you want to go deeper with special features like Genius, Shuffle, Playing Next, Apple Music, and iTunes Match, this comprehensive guide has the answers you need.

 Kirk also looks at various ways of bringing audio and video into Apple’s media apps, tagging songs and videos so you can find them more easily later, creating playlists, sharing your library over a home network, and syncing media with your iPhone, iPad, or iPod.